Local Issues

 (Automatic License Plate Readers)

-Recent conversations have started around the potential use of Flock Cameras by the city.
-These cameras are not recommended by the ACLU.
+While Flock cameras don't come up often, they have multiple times the past few years so I wanted to say I am opposed to them in Norman.
 Data stored on this system lasts for an extended period of time and has the potential to be abused or shared with federal agencies without the knowledge of the city or vehicle owners.
 Future innovations in AI or policies with Flock Safety may make these potential abuses worse.
-Bottom line, this is not a system Norman needs and its cost is more than financial.
+On top of all of this, these cameras are costly, and at a time when city finances aren't the best, there are much better uses of money than on these cameras.
+To see a video of my thoughts, click here!